communitiesuk/submit-social-housing-lettings-and-sales-data/README.md

 4. Run the database migrations:\
   `rake db:migrate`

+5. Seed the database if required:\
+`rake db:seed`

-5. Install the frontend depenencies:\
+6. Install the frontend depenencies:\
   `yarn install`

-6. Start the Rails server:\
+7. Start the Rails server:\
   `bundle exec rails s`

 The Rails server will start on <http://localhost:3000>.